mlcimscdsmbse/project-smokingweight/README.md

 # Smoking and weight gain project

-### Machine Learning and Causal Inference.
+### Causal Inference and Machine Learning.
 MSc in Data Science Methodology.
 Barcelona School of Economics.

 Project idea borrowed from the book by Hernan and Robins (2021).